liusseka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. Groups: This script prints all the groups the current user if part of.
 3. New owner: This script changes the owner of the file hello to the user betty
 4. Empty!: This script creates an empty file called hello.
+5. Execute: This script adds execute permissions to the owner of the file hello.